popeyeotaku/c6t/doc/grammar.md

 In other words, it is useful to have structs with the same initial part but varying equivalent later parts (for instance, to store nodes with different value types).
 Ordinarily a union would reserve the maximum of the space required by all the given types; since C6T has no alignment and clearly defines the size of all data elements, this may be done -- albeit awkwardly -- by the poor programmer.

+It may be useful to specify struct sizes as a power of 2, since that will aid in pointer arithmetic when indexing arrays.

+### Storage Class

     class = 'extern' | 'auto' | 'static' | 'register';

 Storage classes specify the manner in which data appears in memory.